HyprPixl/vigilant-octo-spoon/README.md

 - Page limit safety check to prevent infinite loops
 - Graceful error handling for network issues
-- Proper browser cleanup on exit
+- Retry loop for individual downloads

 ### Troubleshooting

 If you encounter issues:
 1. Check the log file `ferc_downloader.log` for detailed error information
-2. Ensure Chrome browser is installed and up to date
-3. Check your internet connection
+2. Check your internet connection
-4. The website structure may have changed - review the selectors in the code
+3. The website structure may have changed - inspect the request workflow in `ferc_tariff_downloader.py`